brumar10/la-developments/README.md

 *insert new building type by use code - timseries* - this shows which types of buildings were built more or less throughout the years

-*insert new building type submitted-issued dates by use code by year* - this shows the gap in submission and issuance of permits, could indicate the City's capacity/inclination toward construction

 ## Buildings demolished, 2010-2022

 ![Buildings Demolished Map](bldgdemo.png)